olus2000/mycelium/README.rst

 ================================================================================

-A personal discord bot by and for olus2000, written in Factor.
+A personal discord bot by and for olus2000, written in `Factor`_.

 Requires Factor 0.99 (should also work on 0.100).